 The relation of Huang & Cumming (2012) based on ohmic dissipation leads to small internal luminosity values.
-Note that this relation is an order-of-magnitude estimation of the total ohmic power.
+We note that this relation is an order-of-magnitude estimation of the total ohmic power.
 We therefore caution that these results do not provide evidence against ohmic dissipation, but rather that this relation underestimates the ohmic power.
 Based on our results and the work of TF18, there is compelling evidence from the HEET relation that ohmic dissipation can explain the radii of hot Jupiters.
 The ohmic power values estimated by Batygin & Stevenson (2010) and Menou (2012) are up to three orders of magnitude higher than the values predicted by Huang & Cumming (2012) and thus on the same order of magnitude estimated in this work.
-Moreover, the small internal luminosity values using the relation of Huang & Cumming (2012) could also explain the findings of Lopez & Fortney (2016), where it was shown that the relation did not lead to re-inflation of hot Jupiters.
+Moreover, the small internal luminosity values using the relation of Huang & Cumming (2012) could also explain the findings of Lopez & Fortney (2016), where it was shown that the relation did not lead to reinflation of hot Jupiters.

-For our models with $L{\rm int} < 10^2 L{\rm J}$ , the model of TF18 predicts smaller values of $L{\rm int}$ .
-This difference is a direct consequence of the discrepancy in $\epsilon$ as shown in the right panel of Figure 6, where as discussed in Section 6.3 we predict higher heating efficiencies for the least and the most irradiated planets.
+For our models with $L{\text{int}} < 10^2 L_J$, the model of TF18 predicts smaller values of L{int} .
+This difference is a direct consequence of the discrepancy in ε as shown in the right panel of Fig. 6, where as discussed in Sect.
+6.3 we predict higher heating efficiencies for the least and the most irradiated planets.

-Converting the luminosity values to a heating efficiency using Equation (6), the models of Socrates (2013) and Tremblin et al. (2017) do not lead to a decrease in the heating efficiency at the highest equilibrium temperatures.
-The former predicts a continuous increase as was shown by TF18 with values as high as 20-25% and the latter seems to increase moderately up to 30%, 10%, and 2% for $Z_p = 0$ , 0.1, and 0.2, respectively.
-This is expected given the steeper increase in the luminosity values above $10^4 L{\rm J}$ for both models.
-These are the highly inflated and highly irradiated hot Jupiters ( $R_p > 1.4 R_J$ and $T{eq} > 1900$ K).
-Note that the peak in the HEET distribution in our model occurs close to 1900 K (see Section 6.3 and Table 1), beyond which $\epsilon$ decreases for higher $T{eq}$ .
-This explains why the models of Socrates (2013) and Tremblin et al. (2017) do not predict a Gaussian function, i.e. why $\epsilon$ does not decrease at high $T{\rm eq}$ .
+Converting the luminosity values to a heating efficiency using Eq.
+(6), the models of Socrates (2013) and Tremblin et al. (2017) do not lead to a decrease in the heating efficiency at the highest equilibrium temperatures.
+The former predicts a continuous increase as was shown by TF18 with values as high as 20-25% and the latter seems to increase moderately up to 30, 10, and 2% for $Z_p = 0$, 0.1, and 0.2, respectively.
+This is expected given the steeper increase in the luminosity values above $10^4 L_J$ for both models.
+These are the highly inflated and highly irradiated hot Jupiters ($R_p > 1.4 R_J$ and $T{eq} > 1900$ K).
+We note that the peak in the HEET distribution in our model occurs close to 1900 K (see Sect.
+6.3 and Table 1), beyond which ε decreases for higher T{eq} .
+This explains why the models of Socrates (2013) and Tremblin et al. (2017) do not predict a Gaussian function, that is, why ε does not decrease at high T{eq} .
 We stress that these models can nevertheless explain the observed radii of most of the hot Jupiters and can be the dominant mechanisms responsible for inflation even in the absence of the Gaussian function.
-It could be thus that these mechanisms are too efficient in inflating hot Jupiters at temperatures above than 1900 K. Thermal tides have received less attention within the context of the radius anomaly problem and thus more work is needed to understand the physical regime where this mechanism is efficient.
+It could be thus that these mechanisms are too efficient in inflating hot Jupiters at temperatures above than 1900 K.